 - If any illegal actions or actions prohibited by the university were done, the university can take disciplinary action against the individual which might lead to exmatriculation in extreme cases.

 - Members of research groups that are project partners in TCML project will get precedence.
-If you are not a member, you can still apply for an account.
+If you are collaborating with a TCML project partner, you can still apply for an account.
 However, we cannot guarantee an account for external users since it depends upon the current load of the cluster.

 - If your application is successful, you will be automatically added to the mailing list email@example.com, after which you will start getting important news concerning the cluster.
 You can unsubscribe from the mailing list with an empty email to firstname.lastname@example.org

 To use the server, the users must login to the head node and execute their tasks from there.
 The head node has the following IP address or alias:

 To access the head node, use ssh in the following way: